-- A copy of your Pennsylvania Certificate of Sales Tax Exemption, showing your Organization Name, Account ID, Exemption Type, and Expiration Date; AND
+- A copy of your Pennsylvania Certificate of Sales Tax Exemption (like sample 1 or sample 2), showing your Organization Name, Account ID, Exemption Type, and Expiration Date; AND

 - A completed REV-1220 PA Exemption Certificate.

-- Choose Blanket Exemption Certificate (paper form) or Multiple Transactions (online system).
+- Choose Blanket Exemption Certificate.
 If you choose Unit Exemption or Single Purchase, you will have to submit a new form every time you order.

 - In the blank after this phrase, fill in one of the following organization types: Religious Organization, Nonprofit Educational Institution, or Charitable Organization according to what your Certificate says.

 - In the next blank, fill in your Sales Tax Exemption Number, issued by the state of Pennsylvania, which should be 8 digits starting with 75.
 It may be labeled "Account ID" on your Certificate of Sales Tax Exemption.
 Please note that this is different from your federal EIN (Employer Identification Number), which is requested further down the form.